tonikasoft/sc_client/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/tonika/sc-client)

-Put options inside a configuration file, which you pass to `Options` at initialization.
+Put options inside a configuration file, path to which you pass into `Options` at initialization.
 All of the parameters are optional.
 If a parameter isn't specified, the default value will be used.
 The next options are available: